happycollision/articles/2023-01-02-variant-system/article.md

 ```

 Instead of baking our application's static dependencies into the `index.html`
-file, we can encapsulate the knowledge of those assets into a single JSON file,
+file, we can encapsulate the knowledge of those assets into a single JSON file
 and give that file an arbitrary (variant) name.
 Since we are now pushing the
 knowledge of our assets into a file that must be loaded separately from the
 index file, we have the opportunity to run a tiny bit of JavaScript in the